davestewart/classic-shell-win10/README.md

 Are you sure you copied the icons folder to your AppData/Classic Shell folder?
 The full path to an icon file should look like this:

 	%USERPROFILE%\AppData\Local\ClassicShell\Windows 10 Icons\settings.ico

+Make sure you've copied the whole "Windows 10 Icons" folder and not just the icons.

 #### The icons look pixelated or wrongly-sized